Skip to content

 There has certainly been a buzz about prebiotics lately following the Michael Mosely program on TV.
-And an increasing number of studies have been looking at the various effects prebiotics have on our gut microflora, and consequently their link with issues such as weight management, stress, and sleep.
+An increasing number of studies have been looking at the various effects prebiotics have on our gut microflora, and consequently their link with issues such as weight management, stress, and sleep.
 As Inulin and Fructooligosaccharides (FOS) pop up in many of these research studies, it might lead to questions about choosing one over the other.

 So let’s take a closer look at these two common and well-researched prebiotics; Inulin and FOS.

 Jerusalem artichoke is a source of the prebiotic inulin

 The first obvious difference between these two prebiotics is their structural difference.
 Fructooligosaccharides are shorter chain molecules and are linear in their molecular structure, whereas inulin is slightly longer and has more cross-links in its structure.1

 Both Inulin and FOS are effective prebiotics that stimulate the growth of intestinal Bifidobacteria, without leading to a rise in serum glucose or stimulate insulin secretion.
 However, it is believed that long chain inulin is fermented a little more slowly because bacterial enzymes find it more difficult to access the interlaced cross-linked structure.

 A number of clinical studies have shown that high doses of inulin given over a considerable period of time, may help to reduce fat, notably fat around our internal organs.
 This enables the organs and the body as a whole to work better, and reduce premature ageing.
 The mechanism of action for this is not fully understood, but is thought to be related to short chain fatty acid (SCFAs) production from the gut microflora fermenting the inulin.
 These SCFAs then regulate hormones and signals involved in regulating the appetite.